 Why should I see an LMFT (Licensed Marriage and Family Therapist) for individual counseling?

 Because no person is an island!
 I loved the fact that my MFT training included an equal amount of individual and couples counseling.
-Aside from serious physical or mental health issues, 99% of the reasons people need counseling is that they are having problems with other people: parents, children, significant others, bad bosses, friends, you name it.
+Aside from serious physical or mental health issues, 99% of the reasons people need counseling is that they are having problems with other people: parents, children, significant others, bad bosses, good friends, you name it.
 My orientation is to look at the bigger picture and see how each of my clients fits into the overall systems that shape our lives.

 Is there a specific type of therapy you do?